Open-Markets-Initiative/Directory/Protocols/Cgif.md

 ### Transport

-Cgif is distributed over Udp multicast with per-packet sequence numbers and A and B feed redundancy.
-Each packet carries one or more MDEntry records, with variable-length Symbol, Description, and Channel fields preceded by length bytes.
+Cgif is delivered via UDP multicast.
+Each packet carries the standard Cgif packet header followed by a count of length-prefixed messages.

 ### Key Characteristics